Critikid Logo

 Replication & Reliability

-• Face-based judgments of competence (Torodov’s research): Robust.
+• Face-based judgments of competence (Todorov’s research): Robust.
 This effect has been shown over multiple studies.
-Follow-up research using neuroimaging suggests that negative attributions from appearance exert greater influence on voting than do positive, and that the effect is stronger when other information is absent.
-A 2009 study shows it effects children, too.
-The effect is strongest among low-information voters.
+Follow-up research using neuroimaging suggests that negative attributions from appearance exert greater influence on voting than do positive, and that the effect is stronger when other information is absent (Spezio et al., 2008).
+Experiments show it affects children, too (Antonakis and Dalgas, 2009).

-• The Exxon Valdez bird study: While this specific bird study has been replicated, the bias examined here, commonly called scope insensitivity or scope neglect, is a well-documented phenomenon.
+• The Exxon Valdez bird study: While no replications have been made of this specific study, the bias examined in this section, commonly called scope insensitivity or scope neglect, is a well-documented phenomenon.

 Recommendation